City Baking Guide

 What is the fastest way to adapt a recipe for Flagstaff altitude?

-Start with the Flagstaff preset, run one test batch, and adjust one main variable at a time while logging outcomes.
+Start with the Flagstaff preset, run one test batch, and adjust one main variable at a time while logging texture and doneness outcomes.